Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Your skin stretches, which causes tears in the skin’s inner layer.
 This happens because collagen and elastin are damaged.

-Most stretch marks are actually created not when you have a weight loss but when you gain weight.
+Most stretch marks are actually created not when you lose weight but when you gain weight.
 However, they are usually visible once you lose fat.

 The appearance of stretch marks after losing weight can differ.